Finnair Flight 915: Background

 Finnair was the first airline in the world to fly non-stop scheduled flights between Europe and Japan starting in 1983.
-The aircraft they used were McDonnell Douglas DC-10-30ERs, which had extra fuel tanks fitted in the cargo space that enabled the plane to take on 24,000 L of additional fuel.
+The aircraft they used was McDonnell Douglas DC-10-30ERs, which had extra fuel tanks fitted in the cargo space that enabled the plane to take on 24,000 L of additional fuel.
 This made it possible to cover the 5413 nmi from Tokyo to Helsinki on a non-stop flight that lasted 13 hours.
 The flight was carried out in international air space, over the North Pole, since the Soviet Union had demanded extra payments for flights over its territory in Siberia, in addition to ordinary navigation fees.
 The range of the aircraft of other western airlines did not allow for such flights, and they landed in Anchorage, Alaska, for refuelling.
 Japanese airlines did not fly non-stop over Siberia, as they thought that the Soviet Union would have demanded bilateral flight rights in return.

 Flight

 The aircraft involved was a DC-10-30/ER leased to Finnair and flying in Finnair livery.
-It was originally registered in Finland with the registration OH-LHC but it was mostly known with the re-registration in the United States as N345HC.
-It had been built and delivered to Finnair in 1981.
+It was originally registered in Finland with the registration OH-LHC, but it was mostly known for its re-registration in the United States as N345HC.
+It was built and delivered to Finnair in 1981.
 The same aircraft was later painted with Moomin characters.
 It was used by Finnair between 1981 and 1995, although on two occasions in the 1990s it was leased to Garuda Indonesia.

 The Finnair aircraft had taken off from Tokyo's Narita International Airport almost on schedule, around 10 a.m.
 Japanese time (3 a.m.
 Finnish time) on 23 December 1987, and it carried 201 passengers, four pilots, and 12 Finnish and 2 Japanese flight attendants.
 The cruising altitude was 10,600 m.

 The flight proceeded north from Tokyo to Bering Strait and on over the North Pole and then with the aid of an inertial navigation system south toward Svalbard and on toward Helsinki.
 Before the Bering Strait, the plane crossed the International Date Line over the Aleutian Islands and thus for some time flew during the previous day, 22 December.